--------------------------------

 Fewer web resources

 With access to your website, bots will bombard your website, submitting connection requests and taking up finite resources.
 That means that legitimate users will have slowed or even nonexistent access to your website, which can be damaging to your business.
-Statistics show that 53% of people will go to a competitor if your website takes longer than 3 seconds to load (Digital).
+Research shows that 53% of people will go to a competitor if your website takes longer than 3 seconds to load.

 What can you do about CAPTCHA bypassing bots?

-That means even if they get through your CAPTCHA, a bot mitigation solution will identify and purge them from your website, allowing only genuine customers to get through.
+That means even if they get through your CAPTCHA, a bot mitigation solution will identify and purge them from your website, allowing only genuine customers to reach your forms, checkout, and content.

 Latest Posts